hellonico/niclojure/texten/02_Basic.md

 [https://github.com/fogus/marginalia](https://github.com/fogus/marginalia)

-Marginalia is your best literate programming tool for clojure.
+Marginalia is your best literate programming tool for Clojure.
 Which means, if you write the necessary comments within your code, marginalia will generate the best documentation for your project.
 Then you just have to publish it online.

 Install it as a dependency in your *~/.lein/profiles.clj* file: